waltonryan/learn-front-end-dev/README.md

 Use this to add information about the project.

 ## Dependencies
--JQuery
+- JQuery
--Bootstrap 3
+- Bootstrap 3
--Font Awesome
+- Font Awesome